 The Adriplan Data Portal is a geodata portal available for partners, stakeholders and the general public for searching and sharing knowledge, data, and information related to MSP in the Adriplan project area, i.e. the Adriatic-Ionian Region, (including Bosnia and Herzegovina, Montenegro and Albania).
 It includes spatial data, metadata and MSP tools: cumulative impact and conflict score tools.
 Spatial data (layers) are organised in the following categories: coastal defence and sand extraction, energy, environmental protection, environment and ecosystem, fisheries and aquaculture, maritime transport and tourism, miscellanea.
-The Adriplan Data Portal is a web-platform based on geonode application and Open Data policies.
-It capitalizes data for other projects, including Shape.
+The Adriplan Data Portal is a web-platform based on the GeoNode application and Open Data policies.
+It capitalizes data from other projects, including Shape, and allows integrated access to standard services from other geoportals.

 Questions this practice may help answer